-Applicants to the Bachelor of Arts Degree in Sociology must meet the General Admission Requirements as presented in the Clark Atlanta University Undergraduate Catalog.
+Applicants to the Bachelor of Arts Degree in Sociology must meet the General Admissions Requirements as published in this Catalog.

-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate Catalog, students pursuing the Bachelor of Arts Degree in Sociology must complete all required and cognate courses and electives in sociology with minimum final grades of "C".
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Arts Degree in Sociology must complete all required and cognate courses and electives in sociology with minimum final grades of "C".